 Step 3: Plan Design and Monitoring

-If appropriate, your provider may discuss peptide options, dosing strategy, and follow-up timing.
+If appropriate, your provider may discuss whether a physician-guided Dihexa peptide program fits your goals, including dosing strategy and follow-up timing.

 At this stage, we walk you through the options, explain how a peptide like Dihexa would fit into your plan, and set simple checkpoints to see whether it is truly helping your focus, memory, and stress response.